Skip To Content

 • Label—Text that will appear as the title of the project user input page in the app.

 • Input type—Can be single-line text, multiline text, date time or choice list.
 You can add, delete, and reorder choices.
 Optionally, you can allow free text entry with choice lists.
-You can specify default value and date range with the data time input type.
+You can specify a default value and date range with the date time input type.

 • Apply hint—Display hint text on the project user input page in the app.
 This is not applicable when configured with a range or coded value domain.